TasneemZh/Git-Practice/git-commands-local.md

 *Copies a set of commits under the selected branch and paste them under the branchName*

+**Notes:**

-**Note:** when using rebasing for a branch that resides on the same line on the tree then "fast-forwarding" what would happen
+- when using rebasing for a branch that resides on the same line on the tree then "fast-forwarding" what would happen

 --------------